13:55 PM, 14th August 2019, About 3 years ago 20

 In all cases such as this, we defer to our Legal Counsel, Mark Smith at Cotswold Barristers to amend as necessary and adopt our suggestions as his own professional advice, which is then covered by his £2,500,000 professional indemnity insurance with Bar Mutual.

-The fees for all fully insured personal advice and legal work to implement a structure of this nature are typically less than the first years savings on Dividend Tax (assuming £100,000 of dividends being used for reinvestment into PropCo in year one).Show Form To Book A Tax Planning Consultation
+The fees for all fully insured personal advice and legal work to implement a structure of this nature are typically less than the first years savings on Dividend Tax (assuming £100,000 of dividends being used for reinvestment into PropCo in year one).Show Book a Tax Planning Consultation

 Landlord Tax Planning Consultancy is the core business activity of Property118 Limited (in association with Cotswold Barristers).